 This online tool was designed to help Americans save money and energy by improving the energy efficiency of their homes through recommended, customized, and prioritized home improvement projects.
 The tool guides homeowners through a do-it-yourself energy assessment to create an ENERGY STAR home profile.
 Based on the newly created profile, the tool provides customized, prioritized recommendations for improvements.
 From these recommendations, users can create their own to-do lists of projects and update their home profiles over time as they make improvements.
 The home profiles can also be printed and used as a marketing advantage when homeowners sell their homes.

 The Residential Network plans to develop case studies and other publications that show our members’ commitments to accelerating the pace of home energy upgrades.
-Stay tuned!
+Please stay tuned for additional details.

 DOE Residential Programs

 More than 40 Better Buildings Neighborhood Program partners launched local programs to test a wide range of program delivery business models in their communities.
 These partners helped more than 100,000 households and businesses save energy, live more comfortably, and reduce their utility bills through energy upgrades between summer 2010 and December 2013.